-“Rajab is a month of cultivation, Syaaban is the month of irrigating the fields, and Ramadan is the month of reaping and harvesting.”
+“Rajab is a month of cultivation, Sha'ban is the month of irrigating the fields, and Ramadan is the month of reaping and harvesting.”

 Preparing before the arrival of Ramadan is crucial.
 Rajab could be the starting point for these preparations.
-The year can be compared to a tree, where the leaves appear in Rajab, the fruit begins to show in Sha’ban, and the people harvest it in Ramadan.
+Our deeds can (hope to) be compared to a tree, where the seeds are planted in Rajab, the tree begins to take shape in Sha’ban, and the fruits are harvested in Ramadan.

-The word “Rajab” (رجب) stems from the word (الترجيب) which means revered/reverence.
+The word “Rajab” (رجب) comes from the word 'at-tarjeeb' (الترجيب), which means revered/reverence.
 The month also goes by Rajab Al-Haram, Rajab Al-Fard, and Rajab Mudhar, just to name a few.

-The reason it is named Rajab Al-Haram (Rajab the sacred one) is because it is one of the four sacred months as mentioned in Surah At-Tawbah, verse 36.
+The reason it is named Rajab Al-Haram (Rajab the sacred one) is because it is one of the four sacred months in Islam, as mentioned in Surah At-Tawbah, verse 36.
 The Quran states:

 إِنَّ عِدَّةَ ٱلشُّهُورِ عِندَ ٱللَّهِ ٱثْنَا عَشَرَ شَهْرًا فِى كِتَـٰبِ ٱللَّهِ يَوْمَ خَلَقَ ٱلسَّمَـٰوَٰتِ وَٱلْأَرْضَ مِنْهَآ أَرْبَعَةٌ حُرُمٌ